Enhanced Mobility of Seniors and Individuals with Disabilities

 - A driving training program is required.

-- Vehicles proposed for replacement must meet or exceed its useful life and be in active service during the applicant’s normal days and hours of operation.
+- Vehicles proposed for replacement must meet or exceed their useful life and be in active service during the applicant’s normal days and hours of operation.

 - Applicants must be able to document that the proposed service will serve additional persons or trips, expand the service area or hours, and/or increase the number or frequency of trips.